jbemmel/srl-frr-agent/README.md

-interface ethernet-1/1.0 bgp-unnumbered-peer-as external protocols experimental-frr admin-state enable bgp enable router-id 1.1.1.1 autonomous-system 65001 commit stay
+interface ethernet-1/1.0 bgp-unnumbered-peer-as external protocols experimental-frr admin-state enable router-id 1.1.1.1 autonomous-system 65001 bgp {
+  admin-state enable
+  port 1179
+}
+commit stay
 ```

+Note how the FRR BGP process listens on a (configurable) non-default port 1179, instead of 179; this allows FRR and the native SR Linux BGP process to coexist in the same namespace, if needed.
+A [patch](https://github.com/FRRouting/frr/pull/9513) to enable this configuration for FRR was submitted.

-For vtysh access, a shell alias can be configured:
+For vtysh access, a shell alias gets configured:
 ```
 environment alias vtysh "bash /usr/bin/sudo /usr/bin/vtysh --vty_socket /var/run/frr/srbase-default/"
 ```